AI assistant — not human

 Enterprise guide to Defender for Endpoint, Office 365, Identity, Cloud Apps, XDR unified portal, automated investigation, Sentinel integration, and deployment roadmap.

-Microsoft Defender 365 is the security backbone of the Microsoft 365 enterprise stack.
-If your organization runs Microsoft 365 E3 or E5, you already own some or all of these capabilities — but most organizations have deployed only a fraction of what they are licensed for.
-The gap between what is licensed and what is configured is where attackers operate.
+Microsoft Defender 365 is the security foundation of the Microsoft 365 enterprise stack.
+If your organization uses Microsoft 365 E3 or E5, you likely have access to many of its features.
+However, many organizations only use a small part of what they are licensed for.
+This gap between licensed features and actual setup can create opportunities for attackers.

 EPC Group has deployed and optimized Microsoft 365 security for enterprise organizations across healthcare (HIPAA), financial services (SOC 2), and government (FedRAMP).
 This guide covers the complete Defender suite — from product-by-product capabilities to deployment roadmap, licensing decisions, and the common misconfigurations we find in every security audit.

-Whether you are deploying Defender for the first time, migrating from a third-party security stack, or optimizing an existing Defender deployment that is underperforming, this guide provides the enterprise methodology EPC Group applies to every engagement.
+If you are using Defender for the first time, switching from a third-party security solution, or enhancing a current Defender setup, this guide provides a clear approach.
+EPC Group applies a consistent enterprise strategy for every engagement.

 Six products working together as a unified security platform.
 Each protects a different attack surface; XDR correlates them into a single incident view.